Taaku18/discord-message-scheduler/README.md

 * Add package: `pdm add <package name>`
 * Update package: `pdm update <package name>`
 * Remove package: `pdm remove <package name>`
-* Install dependencies: `pdm sync --clean` (this will also remove all non-project dependencies)
+* Install dependencies: `pdm sync --clean -G:all` (this will also remove all non-project dependencies)

 Optionally add `-dG <group name>` (development group) or `-G <group name>` (optional group) to the above commands if the package belongs to a specific group (ex. `lint`, `speed`).